 - 1 Boil new, fresh peanuts in the shell.
 Eat them while they are still moist. - 2 Roast them in the shells on a griddle over an open fire. - 3 Heat 2 tablespoons of oil in a skillet.
 Add 2 cups of uncooked peanuts in the shell.
 Turn frequently until they are an even brown, about 20-30 minutes.
 Salt as you fry them. - 4 Deep fry fresh, shelled peanuts in oil for 3-5 minutes until just beginning to turn brown.
-Don't overcook.
-Drain well on paper towels.
-Salt.
 Cinnamon candy or mints may be added to the cooked peanuts for a special touch.